 The new technical idea is to develop the measurement science basis for the definition of the information entities and exchange mechanisms necessary to support traceability in the agri-food manufacturing sector.
-This includes both the information and management infrastructure necessary to enable agri-food manufacturing traceability system development and deployment, and the information, policies, and guidelines necessary for supply chain partners to demonstrate compliance with business-specific cybersecurity requirements.
+This includes both the information and management infrastructure necessary to enable agri-food manufacturing traceability system development and deployment, and the information, policies, and guidelines necessary for manufacturing supply chain partners to demonstrate compliance with business-specific cybersecurity requirements.

 The project will pursue its two research thrusts in parallel, incorporating results from one into the other where appropriate.
 The combined elements of research for the two research thrusts are as follows.
 Investigate traceability and cybersecurity requirements in the agri-food manufacturing domains working with industry partners and organizations such as AgGateway and identify key standards to extend to address those requirements.
 Develop a canonical model for Critical Tracking Events (CTEs) and associated Key Data Elements to support traceability of grain.
 Develop, test, and deploy enhancements to standards such as AgXML and OAGIS for message exchanges to support traceability and security configuration checklist compliance.
 Develop mappings from the canonical model for CTEs to related content in standards.
-Pilot use of new sensor and communication technologies to gather data for traceability and conduct security assessments of network endpoints.
+Pilot use of new sensor and communication technologies to gather data for traceability and detect security vulnerabilities and misconfigurations of network endpoints.
 Develop models and tools to reduce the cost of security profile development and checklist content authoring.
 A more detailed description of the two thrusts is provided below.

 The integrity of traceability data requires a common understanding of the different key occurrences (termed Critical Tracking Events) for a product within agri-food supply chains and the key data associated with each of these occurrences (termed Key Data Elements).
 Then a means of ensuring that occurrences of these events are recognized and that the information associated with them is captured and kept is needed.
 This information will be stored in many different forms and systems, yet it must be collected and merged when tracing the source of a problem, or tracking down affected product.
 The traceability thrust will create a canonical model for Critical Tracking Events and Key Data Elements that will provide a format and technology independent representation to facilitate a common understanding and merging of traceability data through mapping to standards.
 We will work with industry on new pilots and technologies to collect the data and enhancements to standards to transfer the data.
 The project will leverage the canonical model and explore means of machine reasoning to detect problems and gain insight from the merged data.

-Cybersecurity Assessment Thrust
+Cybersecurity Assurance Thrust

 Organizations and standards